"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 A study looking at a walking programme during chemoradiotherapy for rectal cancer (REx)

-This study is to see if a walking programme is helpful for people with rectal cancer.
+This study was to see if a walking programme helped people with rectal cancer.

 More about this trial